 How regional banks can help themselves

 In addition, financial institutions are recognizing the need to incorporate more forward-looking parameters in their measurement of risks as a means to better prepare for the uncertainty of the future.
-As a result, stress testing has become an increasingly important ERM component and therefore an important tool for boards of directors to effectively measure, monitor, and report the risks of their institution.
+As a result, stress testing has become an increasingly important ERM component and therefore an important tool enabling boards of directors to effectively measure, monitor, and report the risks of their institution.
 Dodd-Frank added the expectation for regional banks to conduct company-run stress tests; however, as one conference attendee stated, such stress tests should be considered a staple risk management tool and not be viewed as a regulatory exercise.

 Focusing on the future